-If you order ground coffee:Even when stored properly, we think that after a week or two it will lose a lot of its flavor and begin to taste stale or bitter.
+Ground coffee has a shorter lifespan.
+After a week or two in the bag, it will lose a lot of its flavor and begin to taste stale or bitter.

-We seal the bags immediately after roasting so that the freshness is locked in as quickly as possible
+We seal the bags immediately after roasting to lock in the freshness as quickly as possible.

 Light-blocking materials keep sunlight away from your beans while in transit and on your shelf.